How does inflation affect your savings?

 How does inflation change over time?

 Although the BoE aims to keep the rate of inflation at 2%, this does change over time and in certain circumstances.
-For example, inflation is the reason that a Mars Bar cost 15p in 1980 but costs around 80p today.
+For example, inflation is the reason that a Mars Bar costs 15p in 1980 but costs around 80p today.

 On the flip side, when demand for goods and services falls, inflation inevitably follows suit.

-In more recent years, however, inflation rates have begun to decline again, restoring some of UK consumers’ buying power.
+In more recent years, however, inflation rates have begun to decline again, restoring some of the UK consumers’ buying power.

 What are the impacts of rising inflation?